Undergraduate Student Education

 Dental student course materials: General Pathology 601 for Dental Students

-M2 students with high Pathology grades are inducted into the Pathology Honor Society, a national society.
+M2 students with high Pathology grades are inducted into the Pathology Honor Society, a national society which is sponsored by the Association of Pathology Chairs and the Intersociety Council for Pathology Information.
 Exceptional student performance in Pathology is recognized annually with the Charles S. Bryan Prize in Pathology, presented to a graduating student.

 Additional Pathology learning experiences are available in the M3 and M4 years as elective rotations in Pathology laboratories, such as Surgical Pathology, Transfusion Medicine, and Hematopathology.
 Students interested in finding out about Pathology as a career in medicine are encouraged to attend the periodic meetings of the Pathology Club.